Community Treatment Orders: Are they useful?

 Hospitalisation for mentally ill individuals remains one of the most prominent ways for treating mentally ill people who present a risk to themselves or others.
 However, following the enactment of the 2007 legislation and in accordance with s17A of the Mental Health Act 1983 (as amended), the responsible clinician can discharge a patient to the community while still holding the power to recall that person back to hospital if needed.
 This is commonly known as a Community Treatment Order (CTO) or otherwise known as a Supervised Community Treatment (SCT).

-A CTO means that a person who was previously detained in hospital may receive their treatment in the community with certain conditions.
+A Community Treatment Order means that a person who was previously detained in hospital may receive their treatment in the community with certain conditions.
 Although the Act fails to provide a formal definition for a CTO, paragraph 107 of the explanatory notes to the 2007 Act explains that patients who are on a CTO will have to comply with conditions in the community.
 The conditions will differ depending on each unique case, however, most conditions are in place in order to ensure compliance with treatment and as a preventive method to avoid risk of harm to the patient or to others.

 It must be noted that not every detained person fits the criteria for a CTO.
 Section 17A paragraph 4, of The Mental Health Act 1983 (as amended) provides that the responsible clinician can only order a CTO if the criteria mentioned below are fulfilled.